Jarosław Walczak – Member of the Board

 A group of projects of the greatest importance for the Company, for which the Company conducts work and invests funds.
 This group includes the following current projects: MabionCD20, MabionMS and MabionEGFR.

-Projects for which the Company plans to start research and development work in the second half of 2019.
-They will include projects concerning three biosimilar medicines in the areas of autoimmunology, metabolic diseases and oncology.
+Projects for which the Company started research and development work in the second half of 2019 include projects related to development of three medicines biosimilar to the following reference drugs: Prolia and Xgeva (both based on denosumab antibody) and Xolair (based on omalizumab antibody).

 - Partnership projects